g-shar/shell/README.md

 ## Cmd_Obj

 Cmd_Obj contains a string with the executable and an array of parsed argument list strings.
 These two objects will both be used in the Cmd_Obj’s function implementation of doWork(), which will call execute() and will run the user-inputted command using execvp(), waitpid(), and fork().
 Cmd_Obj also contains a parse() function that parses the input into the string executable and the array of argument list strings.

 ## Connectors

 Connectors is the abstract base class with subclasses for each connector: “;” , “&&”, and “||”.
 Each subclass will contain a different implementation of the doWork() function that decides whether to execute the next command based on the previous command.
+Connectors differ from Cmd_Objs in that they are composed of 2 base_cmd pointers- a left and a right.
+These can take either other connectors, or leaf Cmd_Objs and work to traverse and implement their specified logic.
+If connectors connect to a leaf, they usually verify whether the Cmd_Obj was able to successfully execute through execvp() to determine their next course of action.
+If connectors connect to another connector, we continue to traverse through the tree until we hit the leafs and return gradually and executing based on returns of the doWork() functions.

-* Class `Semicolon`: This class's implementation of doWork() will always allow the next command to execute
+* Class `Semicolon`: This class's implementation of doWork() will always allow the next command to execute.
+However semicolon does need to verify that the only arguments allowed next to it are command arguments or another semicolon.

-* Class `And`: This class's implementation of doWork() will allow the next command to execute if the previous command succeeded
+* Class `And`: This class's implementation of doWork() will allow the next command to execute if the previous command succeeded.
+We initially check the left base pointer to see if it's doWork allowed it to fully execute the command.
+If it has completed it, then attempt to execute the right base pointer.
+This class must also verify that left and right cannot be another connector.

-* Class `Or`: This class's implementation of doWork() in this class will allow the next command to execute if the previous command failed
+* Class `Or`: This class's implementation of doWork() in this class will allow the next command to execute if the previous command failed.
+We initially check the left base pointer to see if it's doWork allowed it to fully execute the command.
+If it hasn't completed it, then attempt to execute the right base pointer.
+This class must also verify that left and right cannot be another connector.

 # Protoypes/Research